 Modality of access

 The access will comprise the use of the facilities with regard to experiments and access to the laboratory equipment.
 Usually, trained and experienced engineer- and technical staff will carry out the standard procedures and the general maintenance.
 The external user will be strongly integrated in all processes, sampling, data recording, due analyses and assessment, and preparation and dissemination of results.
-Facility will provide suitable supervision and guidance for potential unexperienced users to properly carry out the work.
+Facility will provide suitable supervision and guidance for potential inexperienced users to properly carry out the work.
 Scientific support will include advice on experimental design and methodology, documentation of results for all experiments conducted in the project and appropriate sampling and storage of samples.
 The technical and management staff will be helpful with the overall project´s implementation.

 Unit of Access